hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 Note that the `hzCustomId` property should return type id of the `CustomSerializable`.

-Now you need to implement acustom `CustomSerializer` which will will serialize `CustomSerializable`.
+Now you need to implement a custom `Serializer` which will serialize `CustomSerializable` objects.

 ```javascript
 class CustomSerializer {